fernandoasevedo/Sentence-Compression-for-Portuguese-Language/README.md

 Hello, here you will find two datasets for the **Sentence Compression** (SC) task focused on the Portuguese language based on the deletion approach.

 For instance:

-    - ``ìnput``: Olá, aqui você encontrará datasets para projetos de SC em Português.
+- ``input``: Olá, aqui você encontrará datasets para projetos de SC em Português.
 - ``output``: aqui você encontrará datasets para SC em Português.

 This repository is organized as follow: